FNALLPC/cmseft/README.md

 The tutorial is aimed at graduate students and other researchers who are interested in including an EFT interpretation in their analysis.

 ### A few caveats before we start
 For Run 3 samples el9 is not officially supported yet.
-These exercises were tested using el8.
+These exercises were tested using el8.</br>
-To run on el8 at the LPC, simply connect to `cmslpc-el8.fnal.gov`.
+To run on el8 at the LPC, simply connect to `cmslpc-el8.fnal.gov`.</br>
-If you are using lxplus, you can launch a singularity container using `cmssw-el8`.
+If you are using LXPLUS, you can launch a singularity container using `cmssw-el8`.</br>
 Alteranatively, you can also so cc7/slc7 using sinularity with `cmssw-cc7`.

 ## Setup